Develop a close cohesion with all stakeholders of The ImageMaker, Inc.®

 Recruiters reward candidates who demonstrate a decisive attitude, a consistent ability to think clearly, and the ability to compartmentalize and set stress aside.

 Flexibility is a key soft skills, as it demonstrates an ability and willingness to learn new skills, and an openness to new tasks and challenges.

 Negotiation and conflict resolution

 Being an expert negotiator means being persuasive and influential while sensitively seeking a solution that will benefit all parties.

 Because even though your technical skills can help you, your relational skills are what opens most doors to come.
-Your work ethic, your attitude, your communication skills, your emotional intelligence and a whole host of other personal attributes are the general skills that are essential to the success of your career.
+Your strong work ethic, your positive attitude, your communication skills, your emotional intelligence and a whole host of other personal attributes are the people skills that are essential for employers value you.